About me

 Hackers believe that essential lessons can be learned about the systems – about the world – from taking things apart, seeing how they work, and using this knowledge to create new and even more interesting things.

-Steven Levy.
-Hackers: Heroes of the computer revolution.
+Steven Levy, Hackers: Heroes of the Computer Revolution.

-New York: Delta, 1985.
-P. 24.
+New York: Delta, 1985, p.
+24.

-brunoministro [at] hackingthetext [dot] net
+You can reach me at brunoministro [at] hackingthetext [dot] net